tj-wells/coti-docker-method/README.md

 # How are the Docker images built?

-Since official Docker images are not being produced by Coti, I have set up a separate repository to generate the images.
+Since Coti are not producing official Docker images, I have set up a separate repository to generate the images.

-To ensure that the images are produced in a fully transparent and open-source way, the images are built publicly in <a href="https://github.com/tj-wells/coti-node-images" target="_blank">this repository</a>, and pushed to <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">this Dockerhub registry</a>.
-All of the code and workflow runs involved in the build process are automated, fully transparent, and can be viewed in the github repository linked above.
+To ensure that the images are produced in a fully transparent and open-source way, the images are built publicly using Github Actions in <a href="https://github.com/tj-wells/coti-node-images" target="_blank">this repository</a>, and pushed to <a href="https://hub.docker.com/r/atomnode/coti-node/tags" target="_blank">this Dockerhub registry</a>.
+All of the code and workflow runs involved in the build process are fully automated, transparent, and can be inspected in the github repository linked above.

 # Debugging